Skip to main content

 thomas.cogswell@oha.oregon.gov

-Before coming to the Transformation Center, Tom work as a project coordinator with the OHA Office of Information Services and DHS Child Welfare.
+Before coming to the Transformation Center, Tom worked as a project coordinator with the OHA Office of Information Services and DHS Child Welfare.
 Prior to these roles, he also spent six years as an environmental educator working primarily at nonprofit organizations, including the Central Park Conservancy in New York City.
-He graduated in 2003 from Central Michigan University with a Bachelor's Degree in Sociology, and completed a graduate certificate in Nonprofit & Public Management in 2014 from Portland State University.
+Tom graduated in 2003 from Central Michigan University with a Bachelor's Degree in Sociology, and completed a graduate certificate in Nonprofit & Public Management in 2014 from Portland State University.

 Staci DeLeon-Davis